pwighton/fs-docker/notes/20220407-infant-stream-with-neurodocker.md

 - `stats`: todo describe stats dir
 - `surf`: todo describe surf dir

-Marjor outputs of the pipeline include:
+Major outputs of the pipeline include:

 - `mri/aseg.nii.gz`: todo describe
-- `surf/lh.orig`: todo desribe
+- `surf/lh.orig`: todo describe
-- `surf/rh.orig`: todo desribe
+- `surf/rh.orig`: todo describe
 - others?

 ### Examining the output in FreeView via Neurodesktop

 FreeView is FreeSurfer's GUI application for inspecting and editing results.
-Here we use [Neurodesktop](https://github.com/NeuroDesk/neurodesktop) as a convinient container-based and cross-platform way to access FreeView via a web broswer.
+Here we use [Neurodesktop](https://github.com/NeuroDesk/neurodesktop) as a convenient container-based and cross-platform way to access FreeView via a web browser.

 To begin, let's create a folder to serve Neurodesktop's persistent storage: